cdalvaro/docker-salt-master/README.md

 Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
 This will save you from writing a potentially long docker run command.
 Alternatively you can use docker-compose.

-Below is the list of available options that can be used to customize your SaltStack master installation.
+Below you can find a list with the available options that can be used to customize your `docker-salt-master` installation.

 | Parameter                          | Description                                                                                                                                                                                                                |
 | :--------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |